Being young in Europe today - digital world

 Households with dependent children more likely to have access to a computer and the internet at home

-Looking at access to ICTs at home, four fifths (81 %) of all households in the EU-28 had internet access in 2014; the corresponding share in 2007 (the start of the time series for the EU-28) was 55 %.
-Between 2007 and 2014 the proportion of households with dependent children that had access to the internet was consistently higher than that for households without dependent children (Figure 1).
-The gap between households with dependent children and those without continued to grow between 2007 and 2009 before stabilising and then narrowing between 2011 and 2014.
-Nevertheless, rates of internet access continued to increase in 2014 among both types of households.
+Looking at access to ICTs at home, more than four fifths (85 %) of all households in the EU-28 had internet access in 2016; the corresponding share in 2007 (the start of the time series for the EU-28) was 55 %.
+Between 2007 and 2016 the proportion of households with dependent children that had access to the internet was consistently higher than that for households without dependent children (see Figure 1).
+The gap between households with dependent children and those without continued to grow between 2007 and 2011 but thereafter narrowed between 2011 and 2016; this may be attributed, at least in part, to internet access becoming almost universal among households with dependent children.
+Nevertheless, rates of internet access continued to increase through to 2016, reaching 96 % for households with dependent children and 82 % for households without dependent children.

 A broadly similar situation could be observed for households having access to a computer: a higher proportion of households in the EU-28 with dependent children had access to a computer than those without.
 An analysis of the gap between households with and without dependent children shows a different development for access to a computer than for internet access.
-The gap between households with dependent children and those without narrowed slightly as the share of households with dependent children with access to computer approached saturation; it appears to have stabilised at just over 90 %.
-In 2013, the gap nevertheless remained substantial, as the proportion of households with dependent children that had a computer was 17 percentage points higher than that for households without dependent children (92 % versus 75 %).
+The gap between households with dependent children and those without narrowed as the share of households with dependent children with access to computer approached saturation.
+By 2015, the gap nevertheless remained substantial, as the proportion of households with dependent children that had a computer was 16 percentage points higher than that for households without dependent children (94 % versus 78 %).

 Daily internet use overtook daily computer use among young people in 2012

-Shorter time series, from 2011 to 2014, are available for indicators concerning the daily use of a computer or the internet.
-This information is available for young people (defined here as those aged 16–29) and the whole population (Figure 2).
+Shorter time series, from 2011 to 2015 or 2016, are available for indicators concerning the daily use of a computer or the internet.
+This information is available for young people (defined here as those aged 16-29 years) and the whole population (see Figure 2).
 In the EU-28 a far higher proportion of young people made use of a computer and the internet on a daily basis than the rest of the population.
-Four out of every five (80 %) young people used a computer on a daily basis in 2014, nearly 20 percentage points higher than among the whole population (63 %).
-The rate for young people was in 2014 two percentage points lower than in 2013 and the same as in 2011, while over this period (2011–14) the rate of daily computer use among the population as a whole increased by four percentage points.
+Almost four out of every five (79 %) young people used a computer on a daily basis in 2015, which was 16 points higher than among the whole population (63 %).
+There was a modest reduction in rate at which young people used computers on a daily basis: having peaked at 82 % in 2013, this share fell in consecutive years to 79 % by 2015, possibly reflecting a move to using other types of devices.
+By contrast, the share of the total population that made use of a computer on a daily basis rose at a modest pace, rising by 5 points from 58 % to 63 % over the period 2011 to 2015.

-In comparison, developments in daily internet use across the EU-28 were more uniform, with the rates for young people and for the whole population showing an upward path between 2011 and 2014.
-Interestingly, in 2012 the rate of daily internet use overtook daily computer use among young people, reflecting the use of the internet on a range of alternative devices, such as smart phones.
-The gap between young people and the whole population for daily internet use was 22 percentage points in 2014, slightly higher than for daily computer use.
+In comparison, developments for daily internet use across the EU-28 were more uniform, with the rates for young people and for the whole population both following an upward path between 2011 and 2016.
+Interestingly, in 2012 the rate of daily internet use overtook daily computer use among young people, reflecting the use of the internet on a range of alternative devices, such as smart phones or tablets.
+In 2016, more than 9 in 10 (91 %) young people in the EU-28 made daily use of the internet, this was 12 points higher than the share recorded five years earlier.
+Young people made greater use of the internet on a daily basis than the average for the whole of the EU-28 population (71 % in 2016).
+The gap between young people and the whole population for daily internet use was 20 points in 2016, which was somewhat higher than the gap recorded for daily computer use (16 points in 2015).

-The analysis of daily computer and internet use may be extended to the EU Member States, as shown in Figures 3 and 4, which present data for 2014.
-In 23 EU Member States, more than four out of every five young people (aged 16–29) used a computer on a daily basis.
-The highest rates of daily computer use among young people were recorded in Estonia (93 %), Latvia (91 %), Lithuania (90 %), the Czech Republic and Slovenia (both 89 %).
-By contrast, the lowest proportion of young people making daily use of a computer was recorded in Romania (62 %), followed by Spain (68 %).
+An analysis of daily computer and internet use may be extended to the EU Member States, as shown in Figures 3 and 4, which present data for 2015 and 2016.
+In 19 EU Member States, more than four out of every five young people aged 16-29 years used a computer on a daily basis in 2015.
+The highest rates of daily computer use among young people were recorded in Estonia (90 %), Poland (89 %), the Czech Republic, Latvia and Slovakia (all 88 %).
+By contrast, the lowest proportion of young people making daily use of a computer was recorded in Spain (66 %), followed by Romania (69 %).

-Poland, Portugal, Lithuania, Greece, Slovenia, Bulgaria, Latvia, the Czech Republic, Romania, Cyprus, Malta, Croatia all recorded rates for the daily use of computers among young people that were at least 25 percentage points higher than for the whole population.
-By contrast, the disparities between the share of young people and the share of the whole population making daily use of a computer were relatively small (less than 6 percentage points) in the Netherlands, Sweden, the United Kingdom, Finland and Denmark.
-Luxembourg was the only EU Member State where the rate among young people was lower than for the population as a whole.
+Poland, Bulgaria, Romania and Lithuania all recorded rates for the daily use of computers among young people that were at least 30 points higher than for the whole population.
+By contrast, the disparities between the share of young people and the share of the whole population making daily use of a computer were relatively small (less than 5 points) in Finland, the Netherlands, Sweden and Denmark.
+In the United Kingdom, there were identical shares of young people and the total population making daily use of a computer, while Luxembourg was the only EU Member State where the rate among young people was lower than for the population as a whole (75 % compared with 81 %).

 The highest proportion of daily internet users was recorded among those aged 16-19 years and those with a higher level of formal education

-Figure 5 also shows that daily internet use rises — across both the whole population and young people — as a function of the level of formal education.
-The analysis by level of education for young people only covers those aged 16–24 and is only presented for those with a low or medium level of formal education.
-The proportion of young people (aged 16–24) in the EU-28 with a low level of formal education making daily use of the internet was 86 % in 2014, considerably higher than for all people with a low level of formal education (42 %).
-Among young people with a medium level of formal education this share reached 89 %, again considerably higher than for the whole population (66 %).
+Figure 5 also shows that daily internet use increases — across both the whole population and young people — as a function of the level of formal educational attainment; note the analysis by level of education for young people only covers those aged 16-24 years.
+The proportion of young people aged 16-24 years in the EU-28 with a low level of formal education making daily use of the internet was 91 % in 2016, considerably higher than for all people with no or a low level of formal education (50 %).
+Among young people with a medium level of formal education this share reached 93 %, again considerably higher than for the whole population (72 %).
+Finally, some 96 % of young people with a high level of formal education made daily use of the internet, which was only slightly higher than the corresponding share for the whole population (91 %).

-The vast majority of young people used the internet at home, while about half made use of the internet at other people’s houses and about 40 % at a place of education
+The vast majority of young people used the internet at home, while almost half made use of the internet at other people’s houses and almost two fifths at a place of education

-An analysis of where people in the EU-28 used the internet in 2013 (Figure 6) contains a number of expected patterns: for example, the proportion of young people (aged 16–29) that used the internet at work was below the average for the population as a whole, while the reverse was true for use of the internet at a place of education.
-The use of the internet at home as well as at other people’s houses was higher among young people than for the population as a whole, reflecting, at least to some degree, the overall higher use of the internet by young people.
-In particular, the use of the internet at other people’s houses was twice as high among young people as among the population as a whole.
+An analysis of where people in the EU-28 used the internet in 2013 (see Figure 6) confirms a number of expected patterns: for example, the proportion of young people aged 16-29 years that used the internet at work (29 %) was below the average for the population as a whole (32 %), while the reverse was true for use of the internet at a place of education (38 % compared with 10 %).
+The use of the internet at home as well as at other people’s houses was also higher among young people than for the population as a whole, reflecting, at least to some degree, the overall higher use of the internet by young people.
+In particular, the use of the internet at other people’s houses was more than twice as high among young people (46 %) as among the population as a whole (22 %).

-Figure 7 shows that in 2014 over half (51 %) of the population used a mobile device such as a portable computer (includes laptops and tablets) or a handheld device to connect to the internet when away from home or work and this proportion reached four fifths (80 %) of all young people aged 16–29.
+Figure 7 shows that in 2016 almost three fifths (59 %) of the EU-28 population used a mobile device such as a mobile phone or portable computer (including laptops and tablets) to connect to the internet when away from home or work and this proportion reached 85 % among young people aged 16-29 years.

-9 out of 10 young people used a mobile device to connect to the internet on the go in eight EU Member States
+In 10 EU Member States, more than 9 out of 10 young people used a mobile device to connect to the internet on the move

-An analysis of the use of portable computers and handheld devices to connect to the internet when away from home or work in 2014 shows that these were used by at least 9 out of 10 young people aged 16–29 in Denmark, Finland, the United Kingdom, Ireland, Sweden, Estonia, Spain and the Netherlands (Figure 8) while in Italy, Bulgaria and Romania the proportion was less than three fifths; note that each of these three countries was characterised by a generally low level of internet use, so it is perhaps not surprising that they also recorded low proportions for mobile internet usage.
+An analysis of the use of mobile devices to connect to the internet when away from home or work in 2016 shows that these were used by more than 9 out of 10 young people aged 16-29 years in the United Kingdom, Austria, Spain, Finland, Denmark, Estonia, Belgium, Germany, Cyprus and Malta (see Figure 8), while in Italy, Poland and Romania the proportion was less than three quarters; note that each of these three countries was characterised by a generally low level of internet use, so it is perhaps not surprising that they also recorded low proportions for mobile internet usage.

-Generally such devices were used to connect to the internet by a higher proportion of young people in northern and western EU Member States and by a lower proportion of young people in the eastern and southern EU Member States.
-A comparison between the whole population and young people shows that the largest differences (in percentage point terms) in the use of such mobile devices to connect to the internet were recorded in Portugal, Lithuania, Latvia, Croatia, Slovenia and Malta, and the smallest in Sweden, Denmark, Luxembourg and the United Kingdom.
+Generally, mobile devices were used to connect to the internet by a higher proportion of young people in northern and western EU Member States and by a lower proportion of young people in the eastern and southern EU Member States.
+A comparison between the whole population and young people shows that the largest differences (in percentage point terms) in the use of such mobile devices to connect to the internet were recorded in Portugal, Greece, Lithuania, Latvia and Italy, and the smallest in Sweden, Denmark, Luxembourg and the Netherlands.

 Information and communications technology skills